tniraj7/Crypto/README.md

 ```

 ## Steps to follow after establishing tunnel
+After you see the output from ngrok in above step,

-1. Copy the forwarding url ( https://3228d7af.ngrok.io) and
+1. Copy the forwarding url ( eg: https://3228d7af.ngrok.io) and
   paste it into LoginView.swift file as URL on line no. 20

 2. Launch the app in simulator